pawtools/pyplus-tests/README.md

 # Python+ Tests for replacing numpy operations

-Limited implementation for replacing `numpy` operations with a Python+ package that has identical module/method names and call signatures (i.e. `cupy`).
+Limited implementation for replacing `numpy` array operations with a Python+ package that has identical module/method names and call signatures (i.e. `cupy`).
+Dataframe operations added soon, see TODO.

 Execution scripts are in the top level for running tests of compute operations.
-When creating a new test, the first thing to do is to set the compute package as desired.
-See the file `pcca_test.py` which processes some input options, sets the compute package, and runs some operation where the source code has been modified to use the runtime-selected package.
+When creating a new test, the first thing to do is to set the array package as desired.
+See the file `pcca_test.py` which processes some input options, sets the array package, and runs some operation where the source code has been modified to use the runtime-selected package.

 ## Current: